17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 Try a new experience, walking underwater with the helmet and exploring the amazing underwater world.
 You don’t even need to know how to swim.

-10. Take a tour to Isla de la passion
+10. Take a tour to Isla de la Passion

 It’s a peninsula, located on the northernmost point of the west coast of the island and separated by the main island by a line of thick mangroves.